-Next, we identified the Zillow Home Value Index as the best readily available data source related to home values with coverage of all three regions: Mendocino County, Bay Area and Western Region.
-Population Weighted ZHVI series were calculated for the Bay Area and Western Region as values of those specific geographies were not available.
+Next, we identified the Zillow Home Value Index and the U.S. Department of Housing and Urban Development Fair Market Rents as two data sources related to the cost of housing with coverage of all three regions: Mendocino County, Bay Area and Western Region.
+Population Weighted series were constructed for the Bay Area and Western Region as values of those specific geographies were not available.

-Finally, we conducted three separate tests to determine whether the Mendocino County ZHVI behaved more like the Bay Area ZHVI or the Western Region ZHVI.
+Finally, we conducted three separate tests to determine whether the Mendocino County ZHVI (FMR) behaved more like the Bay Area ZHVI (FMR) or the Western Region ZHVI (FMR).
 Those tests were: correlation coefficients, average annual growth rate comparison, and regression analysis.
-All three tests showed, rather convincingly, that the Western Region ZHVI is more comparable to the Mendocino County ZHVI than is the Bay Area ZHVI.
+All three tests showed, rather convincingly for both data sets, that Mendocino County is more comparable to the Western Region than it is the Bay Area.

-Thus, since we have shown that differences in home values serve as an excellent proxy for differences in inflation between the regions, and since home values in Mendocino County behave more similarly to home values in the Western Region, the only logical conclusion is that the Western Region CPI is a better indicator of inflation in Mendocino County than the Bay Area CPI.
+Thus, since we have shown that differences in housing costs serve as an excellent proxy for differences in inflation between the regions, and since housing costs in Mendocino County behave more similarly to housing costs in the Western Region, the only logical conclusion is that the Western Region CPI is a better indicator of inflation in Mendocino County than the Bay Area CPI.
 Accordingly, we offer the following recommendation.